All Episodes

 Reading his piece, I'll share some of it with you when we get back.

-Sarah Palin, who, by the way, looks much better in a helmet than Michael Dukakis ever did.
+Plus, I know we got audio soundbites from the great bus tour, Sarah Palin, who, by the way, looks much better in a helmet than Michael Dukakis ever did.

-Yeah, Brian says there's something wrong with your voice.
+Yeah, Brian says, there's something wrong with your voice.

-I said, Yeah, I was yelling at myself all weekend.
+I said, yeah, I was yelling at myself all weekend.

-You don't know what a you don't want to know why.
+You don't want to know why.

 No, no, no.

-But I was yelling myself all weekend.
+I was yelling at myself all weekend.

 It's amazing how the longer I do this, the less I know.

-Email, dear Rush, you don't know anything about it.
+Dear Rush, you don't know anything about it.

-You've just lost a lot of respect from millions of us regarding your totally uninformed rant About the public just not filling out the paperwork to receive a loan modification.
+You've just lost a lot of respect from millions of us regarding your totally uninformed rant about the public just not filling out the paperwork to receive a loan modification.

 Rush, it is and was not the homeowner who faltered.